-Kevin Terraciano is Professor of Latin American History at the University of California, Los Angeles (UCLA), Director of the UCLA Latin American Institute, and Co-Chair of the Latin American Studies MA Program at UCLA.
+Kevin Terraciano is Professor of Latin American History at the University of California, Los Angeles (UCLA), former Director of the UCLA Latin American Institute, and Co-Chair of the Latin American Studies MA Program at UCLA.
 He specializes in the Colonial period (16th through 18th centuries), working especially on Indigenous languages (Nahuatl, Mixtec, Zapotec) and writings (pictorial and alphabetic) of central and southern Mexico.
 He has won several prizes and awards for his research, publications, teaching, and graduate mentoring.

 Areas of Research Specialization